 - Personalising place and time of training.

-Virtual reality applications examples in entertainment and cinema
+Virtual reality and entertainment / cinema

 - Remotely going to virtual museums, galleries, exhibitions, and theatres.